 For those looking to relocate to the area, Cambridge is an historic city in the heart of the Fens and steeped in academic tradition.
-Cambridge has a lot to offer in terms of potential career opportunities.
+Cambridge has a lot to offer in terms of potential career opportunities and links with the University of Cambridge.
 It is an important employment hub for executives, research scientists and technical expertise, especially with well-established academic and research institutions leading the forefront of innovation and technology.
 These credentials are further enhanced with increasing commercial / industry collaborations leading to R&D start-ups, venture capital and larger companies such as Astra Zeneca locating a global research HQ in Cambridge.

 The Cambridge Cluster